Tower CONTROLLER

 3. Separation in the Tower Area

-As a tower, you are responsible for the departure sequence and the distances between departures.
+As a Tower, you are responsible for the departure sequence and the distances between departures.
 It will certainly take a while until you develop a feeling for how long you have to wait between two departures to get the desired distance.

 • Radar separation (generally 3 NM): Radar separation is therefore always the minimum between two IFR aircraft.